vindecodex/Aryzath/factory_method/README.md

 # Factory Method

+Factory methods insure that if any class/object changes will only affect/ripple inside the factory method it should NOT affect outside.

 Factory method helps to avoid tight coupling from reciever to implementation.

 Easy to migrate implementation to other implementation.